PuppyPi/testing-with-datashets-python2/README.md

 # testing-with-datashets-python2
-Unit testing from a (Simple)Datashets data source! :D   (in Python 2)
+Unit testing from a Datashets data source! :D   (in Python 2)